Ann Kao

-Kao Hung-an (高虹安 (Gāo Hóng'ān); born 25 January 1984), also known by her English name Ann, is a Taiwanese business executive, engineer, and politician.
+Kao Hung-an (高虹安 (Gāo Hóng'ān); born 25 January 1984), also known by her English name Ann, is a Taiwanese engineer and politician.
 She worked for Foxconn until 2020, when she was elected to the Legislative Yuan as a member of the Taiwan People's Party (TPP).
 Partway through her legislative term, Kao was elected Mayor of Hsinchu during the 2022 local election cycle.
 On 26 July 2024, Kao was suspended from office and left the TPP due to corruption allegations.

-Early life, education, and career
+Early life and education

-Kao was born on 25 January 1984 in Taipei.
-She completed a bachelor's degree in information and computer education at National Taiwan Normal University before earning a master's degree from the Department of Computer Science and Information Engineering at National Taiwan University.
-Kao then pursued graduate studies in the United States and earned a Ph.D. in mechanical engineering from the University of Cincinnati in 2018.
+Kao was born on 25 January 1984 in Taipei, Taiwan.
+Her father is a computer engineer.

+After graduating from Taipei First Girls' High School, Kao attended National Taiwan Normal University, where she graduated with a Bachelor of Science in computer science and engineering.
+She then earned a Master of Science in computer science and information engineering in 2008 from National Taiwan University, where she was ranked first in her graduate class.
+Her master's thesis was titled, "Comment extraction from blog posts and its application to opinion mining".

-Kao's doctoral dissertation was titled, "Quality prediction modeling for multistage manufacturing using classification and association rule mining techniques".
+Kao completed her doctorate in the United States, earning her Ph.D. in mechanical engineering from the University of Cincinnati in 2018.
+Her doctoral dissertation was titled, "Quality prediction modeling for multistage manufacturing using classification and association rule mining techniques".
 Her doctoral studies were partially funded by the Institute for Information Industry (III).

+Early career

-While working as a researcher for the III, Kao was also a cofounder and part-time employee of Servtech.
+While working as a researcher for the III, Kao was also a co-founder and part-time employee of Servtech.
 Immediately prior to running for political office, Kao worked closely with Terry Gou as vice president of Foxconn's Industrial Big Data Office.